treyjeyoghera/GLOBE-GO/README.md

 ## Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request.
+If you would like to contribute to this project, please:
+  1. Fork the Repository.
+  2. Create a Feature Branch: git checkout -b feature/your-feature.
+  3. Commit Your Changes: git commit -am 'Add new feature'.
+  4. Push to the Branch: git push origin feature/your-feature.
+  5. Create a New Pull Request.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.

+## Contact
+For any questions or feedback, please contact lennis.maina@student.moringaschool.com.